Skip to Content

 2. Apply A Warm Compress

-Heat treatment is nothing new when it comes to pain and discomfort.
+Heat treatment is nothing new when it comes to managing pain and discomfort.

 According to Medical News Today, heat dilates blood vessels thereby promoting blood flow and relaxing muscles.